Spirit of Vancouver Island ferry Review and Specifications

 The shipowner BC Ferries (founded in 1960, headquartered in Victoria, BC Canada) is a Canadian state-owned company providing daily scheduled passenger and vehicle (RoPax) ferry services between mainland Canada and British Columbia islands.
 The company is ranked North America's largest (followed by "Washington State Ferries") and the world's 3rd largest.
 BC FERRIES fleet's newest and largest vessels are the two Spirit-class ships (Spirit of British Columbia, Spirit of Vancouver Island) and the three Coastal-class ships (Coastal Renaissance, Coastal Inspiration, Coastal Celebration).

-During refurbishment 2018, the ship (together with its fleetmate British Columbia) was converted from MDO (Marine Diesel Oil) to run on LNG (liquefied natural gas).
+During drydock refurbishment 2018-2019 (October 15 through February 28), the ship (together with its fleet mate British Columbia) was converted from MDO (Marine Diesel Oil) to run on LNG (liquefied natural gas).
 The project (done at Remontowa Shipyard in Gdansk, Poland) resulted in reduced CO2 emissions by 12,500 tons (per year for both ferries).
-The amount is equivalent of taking off the road around 2500 vehicles per year.
+The amount is equivalent to taking off the road around 2500 vehicles per year.
 The engine conversion also resulted in fuel costs (reduced by 16% per year).
 LNG tanks are installed on a fully enclosed vehicle deck.
 The fuel is provided by FortisBC (Canadian electric power and gas distribution company).